-Central aspects to the spiritual focus of the Ephrata Cloister community were art and music.
-Aside from religion, these were the acceptable forms of creative expression.
-The group became known for self-composed a capella music as well as Germanic calligraphy, which was called Frakturschriften.
-The Ephrata Cloister also had its own publishing center, which included a paper mill, printing office, and book bindery.
+Life in the Cloister included art and music on top of religious devotion.
+The community even became known for self-composed acapella music as well as Frakturschriften, a Germanic calligraphy style.
+The Ephrata Cloister had its own publishing center, which included a paper mill, printing office, and book bindery.

-Today, the Ephrata Cloister features a chorus to bring to life the traditional music.
-These choraliers wear white robes patterned after the 18th-century garb that was donned by the Brothers and Sisters of Ephrata.
-This chorus performs at the Ephrata Cloister as well as throughout the region, also singing compositions from other early American communities such as the Shakers, Moravians, Harmonists, and First New England School.
+The musical tradition of the Cloister continues today.
+The property has a chorus that brings to life traditional music from the past.
+The choraliers wear white robes patterned after the 18th-century garb that was donned by the Brothers and Sisters of Ephrata.
+Performances are held at the Ephrata Cloister as well as throughout the region, so be on the lookout when you’re in the area!

 Your Relaxing Retreat at the Historic Smithton Inn